Interactions-Nexus/Nexus-Wiki/fundamentals/consensus-on-nexus.md

 Proof-of-Stake was first introduced by PeerCoin and quickly gained popularity among emerging blockchain platforms.
 Though heavily criticized by PoW maximalists, PoS consensus gained instant credibility when Ethereum, the second largest cryptocurrency by both market cap and network, announced plans to convert from a PoW to a PoS consensus model.
 However, PoS is not without flaws either and over the years has evolved into multiple variations, most notably, delegated PoS, but each variation has its own [pros and cons](https://coincodex.com/article/7142/what-is-proof-of-stake/).

 Instead of being caught in the middle of the PoW vs PoS debate and hindered by either’s limitations, Nexus developers chose to implement both in order to benefit from the combined strengths, while simultaneously minimizing the flaws of each individual mechanism.
 In addition, Nexus implements reputation as a value, which is related to how much time a staker consistently contributes resources to the network.
-A mechanism called [Trust](/en/innovations/trust-npos) records past work to create a weighted reputation system, significantly improving overall security of the Nexus PoS (nPoS) channel,
+A mechanism called [Trust](/en/innovations/trust-npos) records past work to create a weighted reputation system, significantly improving overall security of the Nexus PoS (nPoS) channel.

 The Nexus team is transforming these three separate consensus channels into one multi-layered processing system capable of computational data sharding.
 The Tritium Protocol is the first upgrade of the [Three-Dimensional Chain (3DC)](/en/innovations/3-dimensional-chain) which is being deployed through the [TAO framework](/en/fundamentals/tao-framework).